Supreme Court takes up same-sex marriage for first time

 Less expected was the court's decision to review California's ban on same-sex marriage.
 The California case, Hollingsworth v.
 Perry, had sought marriage equality for gays and lesbians under the U.S. Constitution.

-The 9th Circuit in February found the gay marriage ban unconstitutional.
-But it ruled narrowly in a way that only affected California and not the rest of the country, finding that the state could not take away the right to same-sex marriage after previously allowing it.
+The 9th U.S. Circuit Court of Appeals in February found the gay marriage ban unconstitutional.
+But it ruled narrowly in a way that only affected California and not the rest of the country, finding the state could not take away the right to same-sex marriage after previously allowing it.

 No other state that allowed gay marriage has later banned it.

 The court could follow the 9th Circuit's decision and also rule narrowly, allowing same-sex marriage only in California but not the rest of the country.
-Or it could recognize a right to marriage equality.
+It could also recognize a right to marriage equality

-In its order list, the court said it wanted to consider whether the gay marriage opponents in the case had standing to defend the law.
+In its order list, the court said it wanted to consider whether gay marriage opponents in the case had standing to defend the law after state officials declined to do so.

-If the court finds they don't have a right to defend the law, then gay marriage would become legal in California.
+If the court finds the private opponents do not have a right to defend the law, gay marriage would become legal in California.
 But in doing so, the court would not address the broader constitutional rights at stake.

 Lawyers for Indiana and 14 other states had filed a brief in support of Proposition 8, urging the justices to reverse the 9th Circuit's decision and uphold the law, which they say promotes responsible procreation and the ideal family life for children.

-California's Attorney General Kamala Harris welcomed the court's decision to consider the case.
+California Attorney General Kamala Harris welcomed the court's decision to take the case as a step toward equality under the law.

-"Today's decision by the U.S. Supreme Court to consider marriage equality takes our nation one step closer to realizing the American ideal of equal protection under the law for all people," Harris said in a statement.

 The Supreme Court took no action on an appeal from the state of Arizona, asking the court to revive a state law version of DOMA.
 The Arizona law, which the 9th Circuit invalidated, eliminated domestic partner healthcare benefits for gay and lesbian state employees.